Catacombb/f9/DOCS/current_app_status.md

 - **User Authentication**: Registration, login, role-based access control.
 - **Design Brief Creation**: A multi-step form for creating design briefs.
 - **Dashboard**: Client dashboard for viewing, editing, and deleting briefs.
-- **Admin Dashboard**: Admin view for managing all briefs from all users.
+- **Admin Dashboard**: Admin view for managing all briefs from all users, with proper role-based security.
 - **File Uploads**: Upload, view, preview, and manage design inspirations, site plans, and supporting documents with Supabase Storage.
 Files can be viewed by clicking on filenames after upload.
 - **Data Persistence**: All brief data is stored in Supabase database.
+- **Row Level Security**: Comprehensive RLS policies ensuring data security and proper access control for both regular and admin users.

 ## File Storage Implementation